nullicist-aakash/Streams/README.md

 I learned a lot in this project, and the main problem that I tackled is: **Ownership problem of temporary containers**.

 I solved this using this technique (maybe this is not a good technique?
 IDK):
-- If the input is r-value, store that container in `stream` API, and use first/last pointers to point to this "internal" container.
+- If the input is r-value, store that container in `stream` object, and use first/last pointers to point to this "internal" container.
 - If the input is l-value, simply use first/last pointers to point to "non temporary" container.